| Type: | Package |

 Description

 In this package, we provide implementations of a set of high-dimensional robust Bayesian mixed-effect models to dissect longitudinal gene-environment interactions.
 The proposed method conducts robust Bayesian variable selection on both the main and interaction effects corresponding to individual and group levels (i.e. bi-level), respectively.
-Alternatively, selections only on individual levels by ignoring the grouping structure can also be performed.
+Alternatively, selections only on individual levels by ignoring the group structure can also be performed.
 In addition, intra-cluster correlations among repeated measures are modeled via random intercept-and-slope and/or random intercept models.
 Imposing exact sparsity through spike-and-slab priors can be conducted on fixed effects with bi-level and/or individual level.
 In total, package mixedBayes provides implementations on 2 (robust and non-robust) × 2 ( types of fixed effects) × 2 ( types of random effects) × 2 (spike-and-slab or Laplacian priors) = 16 methods.
 Please read the details below for how to configure the method used.

 Details